Get involved

 Yale Undergraduates

-The ChiLD Lab is looking for research assistants interested in language development.
+Every semester, the ChiLD Lab accepts undergraduate research assistants interested in language development.
 Responsibilities include recruiting and scheduling participants, running studies with children and adults (on- and off-site), helping design experiments, and analyzing data.
 This is a great opportunity to get hands-on experience with research on how children understand and produce language.

 RAs can volunteer or earn course credit.
 A minimum commitment of 8 hours per week and attendance at weekly lab meetings are required.
 Preference is given to students who can stay for at least 2 semesters.